Choose the perfect holiday letting

 Painswick, near Stroud, sits on a hilltop and is one of the best preserved historic villages in the Cotswolds, as well as one of the prettiest.
 As a bonus, walkers and cyclists can enjoy superb views of the Severn Valley and Welsh mountains from the surrounding countryside.

 The Cotswolds are famed for their arboretum gardens, and one of the loveliest is Batsford Arboretum, near Moreton on Marsh.
 Covering 56 acres of breathtaking countryside, its colours and fragrances are a feast for the senses.

 Art and culture in the Cotswolds

-Culture vultures are well served by Cotswolds holiday lettings too.
+Culture vultures are also well served by Cotswolds holiday lettings.
 Bath is home to the Fashion Museum and a number of collections of British, European and East Asian art.
 Gloucester hosts the oldest music festival in the world, the Three Choirs Festival, and many more events and festivals throughout the year.
 Kelmscott Manor, the summer residence of William Morris, was an inspiration to the artist and its beauty remains undiminished.

 Cotswolds holiday attractions